MicrosoftDocs/edge-developer/microsoft-edge/contact.md

 <!-- ====================================================================== -->
-## Entering an issue in the edge-developer repo, or editing the docs
+## Enter an issue in the edge-developer repo, or edit the docs

 You can [file an issue](https://github.com/MicrosoftDocs/edge-developer/issues) against the Microsoft Edge Developer documentation, directly in the `edge-developer` repo.